sf-inc/forglory/README.md

 Around the world, a new structure can spawn: ***the lost sanctuary***.
 A few gifts are waiting for you there, including a new block: ***the essence infuser***.

-* **Using:** Standing on it and using a powered gem will give you the power of the gem.
+* **Using:** Standing on it will show you your current feats, and using a powered gem *(still standing on it)*) will give you the power of the gem.
 You may do this an unlimited number of times as long as you don't break the block

 * **Charging:** If you want to bring the block home, breaking it will make it not infinite anymore.
 In order to use it again, you will need to charge it with ***essence*** before each use